 Sure, it may seem easy to lie your way into keeping a Golden Retriever if your complex doesn’t permit.
-However, I’d advise against this.
-After all, Golden Retrievers are not small dogs, weighing up to 75 pounds and standing well over 20 inches tall.
+I would advise against this.
+After all, Golden Retrievers are not small dogs, weighing up to 75 pounds and standing over 20 inches.
 Good luck keeping these big dogs a secret.

 Plus, Golden Retrievers are not quiet dogs.
 In fact, they’re very vocal dogs and love using their barks to “talk” to the owners.
-So if your neighbor hears loud barking in the middle of the night, there’s a good chance you’ll get reported especially if there are no dogs allowed.
+So if your neighbor hears loud barking, there’s a good chance you’ll get reported, especially if dogs aren’t allowed.